Online-Only Casper Just Opened An IRL Store Where You Can Test Its Mattresses

 Traditional mattress stores are notorious for high markups and aggressive sales tactics because their sales people are paid on a commission.
 But while Casper's store has financial targets it aims to meet, workers are paid hourly and do not make a commission on sales.
 Parikh said this helps eliminate the pressure people may experience in other mattress stores.

-Instead the shop is designed to create "a comfortable and enjoyable experience for visitors," he said.
+Instead, the shop is designed to create "a comfortable and enjoyable experience for visitors," he said.

 The majority of the store's sales floor workers have previously worked for a mix of startup, service, and luxury brands, including Warby Parker, Tesla, Apple, Lululemon, and Burberry, the company told BuzzFeed News.